nkokkos/vws/README.md

     connection = Vws::Api.new("your_server_vws_access_key", "your_server_vws_secret_key")

-After that, you have access to the vuforia api as shown here: https://developer.vuforia.com/resources/dev-guide/managing-targets-cloud-database-using-developer-api
+After a successful connection, you should have access to the vuforia api as shown here: https://developer.vuforia.com/resources/dev-guide/managing-targets-cloud-database-using-developer-api

 So, if you want to get a summary of the cloud database, you issue: